 Habits such as thumb-sucking seem like a rite of passage, though it’s perplexing for parents.

-In fact, Sierra Boyce of Jupiter says her soon-to-be 2-year-old son seems to pick up a bad habit just about every day.
+In fact, Sierra Boyce of Jupiter says her son seemed to pick up a bad habit just about every day.
 “When he was younger, he would bang his head on things.
 Once he started moving around, he loved to poke the dogs in their eyes,” she says.

 Luckily, most of these of quirks disappeared just about as fast as they came on, Boyce says.
 Except one: eating dirt.

 "My neighbors were no longer fazed by the sight of my boy with a ring of black mud around his lips, nor were his grandmothers, the mailman, the UPS guy, my friends.
-It used to worry me because it seemed strange . . . but he genuinely seems to enjoy it.”
+It used to worry me because it seemed strange . . . but he genuinely seemed to enjoy it.”

 Should she be worried?
-Probably not, says Kathryn Tancig, program director of Healthy Families Palm Beach, a program of Families First of Palm Beach County.
+Probably not, says Kathryn Tancig, assistant manager of Healthy Families Palm Beach, a program of Families First of Palm Beach County.
 “Most of the time, these behaviors are just phases or habits — not serious medical problems —and the child typically outgrows them,” she says.

 “Yelling, calling attention to the habit and punishment do not usually work to stop the behavior, but praising the absence of the behavior, using positive rewards and patience are likely to help,” she says.

 McGinnis agrees: “It can be a powerful behavioral shaping tool.”

-Most habits don’t necessarily signal something is wrong, he says.
+Most habits don’t necessarily signal something is wrong, McGinnis says.
 But, for example, if a child eats dirt regularly, he too recommends talking with the pediatrician, “especially if the child is a picky eater, as this can indicate the child may not be getting enough iron.”